Mass in E-flat (Beach)

 The Mass in E♭, Op.
 5, is a choral work by American composer Amy Beach.
-It was the first mass written by an American woman and Beach's first acclaimed composition.
+It was the first mass written by an American woman and Beach's first widely acclaimed large-scale composition.
 The Mass is a 75-minute work for chorus, quartet, organ, and orchestra.

 Composition

 Beach began work on her Mass in E-flat in 1886.

 The Handel and Haydn Society premiered the Mass in Boston in 1892.
 The same group had performed Luigi Cherubini's Deuxième Messe Solenelle in D minor in 1883 and played selections from Bach's Mass in B minor in 1887.
 There are parallels in overall structure, and in some phrases, between Beach's Mass and Cherubini's.
 Beach's Mass was not performed again until the 1980s.
 It has been recorded (see Discography).

-The Mass is in five sections: Kyrie, Gloria in 4 movements, Credo in 4 movements, Sanctus, and Agnus Dei.
+The Mass is in five sections: Kyrie, Gloria in 4 movements, Credo in one movement with four clear subdivisons, Sanctus, and Agnus Dei.
 Written in a Romantic style, the Mass is rich in harmony and tonality.
 It was praised for its contrast in instrumentation and the solos for harp, cello, English horn, and oboe.

 Beach was apparently unfamiliar with how Latin is stressed, as accents in the music may not agree with those in expected in words such as 'altissimus'.